Girish-GAP/Angular/Inline&Linked_Template/README.md

 ## Inline Template :

+- In inline template instead of making saperate html file we write html code in coponent.ts file.

 - An inline HTML template for a component is defined using template config in @Component decorator, as shown here.

 - It can be a single line template wrapped inside double quotes or single quotes.